VojtechKudlacek/vojtechkudlacek.cz/README.md

 Site [vojtechkudlacek.cz](https://vojtechkudlacek.cz) was created as an example what I'm capable of.

+Even though I'm capable of more things than just simple react app...

 ### Code

 Feel free to browse through the code and look how I'm doing things.